Want The Hottest Phone Not On The Market? 5 Tips To Get The Nexus 4 Before It Sells Out Again

 Pipes is an RSS data aggregation webservice.
 It can provide RSS feeds that combine huge amounts of data from multiple sites.
 The particular Pipe that I’m using aggregates feeds from eleven different sources as diverse as Technorati and Google Search.
 In case this sounds appealing, I get into some alternative uses for Yahoo Pipes here .

 While the results probably won’t offer greater speed than the competition, it will provide the most comprehensive coverage of news pertaining to the Nexus 4.
 To get started, just cut and paste from the Pipe’s RSS directly into your Google Reader‘s subscribe box.

 For those who check Reader often, this offers a great way of keeping up to date on the latest news for the N4.
 However, given that RSS has largely stagnated into a cult technology, most users might prefer a more popular method.

-There’s also an Android app, available.
+There’s also an Android app [No Longer Available].
 However, as the developer warns, it uses 150MB of data and requires permissions to keep the phone awake and receive full Internet access.

 On the positive side, you can set the app to check as frequently as desired.
 Unfortunately, more frequent checks requires huge sums of data and will cause significant battery drain.